 Diagnostic Evaluation for Children & Adolescent

-Child & Adolescent Psychiatrist in Menlo Park, CA
+Child & Adolescent Psychiatrist in Palo Alto, CA

 For children under 14, I meet first with the parents to understand their goals for the evaluation and concerns about treatment.
 I take a complete history of the presenting problem – previous treatment, current stressors, symptoms and behaviors and their duration, the effects of the symptoms and behaviors on family and peers and on academic functioning.